google/simhospital/docs/arguments.md

 See the package `config` for the format.

-TODO(carmrui): Write documentation instead of referring to the package.
+TODO: Write documentation instead of referring to the package.

 `-diagnoses_file` (string)
 :   Path to a CSV file containing the diagnoses and how often they occur.